 - 1/2 tsp ground cinnamon

 - 1 tsp vanilla extract

 - Preheat your oven to 180C/170C Fan.

-- In a large bowl/stand mixer, add your Butter and Sugar and cream together till they’re creamy and smooth.
+- In a large bowl/stand mixer, add your butter and sugar and cream together until they’re creamy and smooth.
 Add in the egg and beat again.
 (Sometimes can look a little split here)

-- Add half of the flour mixture and half of the milk mixture and beat till smooth.
-Add in the other halves of both mixtures and beat again till its all combined.
+- Add half of the flour mixture and half of the milk mixture and beat until smooth.
+Add in the other halves of both mixtures and beat again until its all combined.